ssblur/stream-it/README.md

-To set this up on Linux or modify the application, install Python 3.10 or newer using a package manager or through [the official website](https://www.python.org/), then install using `python -m pip install pipenv` and install and run this project using `pipenv install` and `pipenv run .` in the project directory.
+To set this up on Linux or modify the application, install Python 3.10 or newer using a package manager or through [the official website](https://www.python.org/), then install pipenv using `python -m pip install pipenv` and install and run this project using `pipenv install` and `pipenv run python .` in the project directory.

 Once running, it will spit a link out in console to the local management panel, where you can create and configure buttons.